adityakkpk/Namaste-Javascript/Readme.md

     - How setTimeout() works BTS?
         - Whenever we execute a JS code a global execution context is created an pushed inside the call stack and code is executed line by line.
         - setTimeout() calls the setTimeout Web API and calls the timer feature of Browser.
         - setTimeout() takes a callback function and some delay.
-So when we we call a setTimeout() function in our program it registers a callback and stars the timer as per the delay.
+So when we we call a setTimeout() function in our program it registers a callback in Web APIs environment and stars the timer as per the delay.
         - And the JS
         - As soon as the timer expires, the callback function needs to be executed.
 At this time the execution context is poped out from the call stack as JS engine executed all the lines of code.
         - So To execute this callback of setTimeout(), *Event Loops* and *callback queue* comes into the picture.